Large deviations for Markovian nonlinear Hawkes processes

-The author is enormously grateful to his advisor Professor S. R. S. Varadhan for suggesting this topic and for his superb guidance, understanding, patience, and generosity.
+The author is enormously grateful to his advisor Professor S. R. S. Varadhan for suggesting this topic and for his superb guidance, understanding, patience and generosity.
 He would also like to thank his colleague Dmytro Karabash for valuable discussions on this project.
-The author would also thank an anonymous referee who provided very helpful suggestions for the improvement of this paper. to whom the author is much indebted.
+The author would also thank the anonymous referees who provided very helpful suggestions for the improvement of this paper, and to whom the author is much indebted.
 The author also thanks an associate editor for helpful remarks.
 The author also thanks Professor Henry McKean for pointing out some typos and minor mistakes in the manuscript.